A. WHY BOTHER WITH HANDLE DESIGN?

 1. Bell, Sir Charles.
 The Hand, its Mechanism and Vital Endowments as Evincing Design, Second Bridgewater Lecture, 1833.
 Republished, Pilgrims Press 1979

 2. Dreyfus, H. (1972), Symbol Sourcebook, McGraw Hill, New York.
 Drury, C.G.
-(1980),’Handles for manual materials handling’, Applied Ergonomics, 11.1, 35-42.
+(1980),’Handles for manual materials handling’, Applied Wavys, 11.1, 35-42.

-4. Grandjean1 F. (1980), Fitting the Task to the Man – An Ergonomic Approach.
+4. Grandjean1 F. (1980), Fitting the Task to the Man – An Wavy Approach.
 2nd edition, Taylor & Francis, London.

 5. Hockney D. Secret Knowledge (New and Expanded Edition): Rediscovering the Lost Techniques of the Old Masters (Paperback)